Islam29632/WSP_Grad_Project/docs/Authentication System Architecture.md

-# Database Technical Documentation
+# System Architecture

-## Authentication System Architecture
+## Authentication System

-The authentication system is built using FastAPI for the backend and SQLite for the database.
-Here's a detailed technical overview:
+The project implements a secure authentication system using FastAPI for the backend and SQLite for the database.
+Here's how it works:

-## Database Structure
+### Database Structure
 We use SQLite to store user data and activity logs in two main tables:

 1. **Users Table**:
-   - `user_id`: Unique identifier for each user (PRIMARY KEY AUTOINCREMENT)
+   - `user_id`: Unique identifier for each user
-   - `username`: Unique username (UNIQUE NOT NULL)
+   - `username`: Unique username
-   - `password_hashed`: SHA-256 hashed password (NOT NULL)
+   - `password_hashed`: SHA-256 hashed password
-   - `registration_date`: Timestamp of user registration (DEFAULT CURRENT_TIMESTAMP)
+   - `registration_date`: Timestamp of user registration

 2. **Activity Logs Table**:
-   - `log_id`: Unique identifier for each activity (PRIMARY KEY AUTOINCREMENT)
+   - `log_id`: Unique identifier for each activity
-   - `user_id`: References the user who performed the action (FOREIGN KEY)
+   - `user_id`: References the user who performed the action
-   - `action`: Type of action (e.g., login, registration) (NOT NULL)
+   - `action`: Type of action (e.g., login, registration)
-   - `timestamp`: When the action occurred (DEFAULT CURRENT_TIMESTAMP)
+   - `timestamp`: When the action occurred

-## API Endpoints

-The FastAPI backend provides the following authentication endpoints:
+### Security Features
+- Password hashing using SHA-256
+- Activity logging for user actions
+- Token-based authentication for API endpoints
+- Session management for frontend

 ```bash
 POST /auth/register